Maxime-Cllt/SQLiteCleaner/README.md

 keep your
 database clean and optimised without having to do it manually.
 It is a great way to keep your database running in the best conditions possible.
 Using Rust, it is compatible with all platforms and can be run on any server or application.
+Check in the releases to download the program.

 ## Features